bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 # Bit Data Access

 You can use Bit Data Access components, or you can use your own preferred way to read/manipulate database.
 But why you might choose Bit data access anyway?
-These are answers:

 1- True async support.
 Application with async code gets scaled better, but what does this mean to us?
 Each server side app has limited threads.
 Threads are workers and your app works because they work.
-Threads count is limited, you've not unlimited threads, so you've to use them carefully.
-When a request comes to your web api action, and you get data from database using entity framework, your thread (your valuable thread) waits until database returns data.
+Threads count is limited, so you've to use them carefully.
+When a request comes to your web api action, and you get data from database using entity framework (For example), your thread (your valuable thread) waits until database returns data.
 But that wait is useless.
 In case you use async-await, your thread executes other requests instead of waiting for a database.

 2- True cancellation token support.
-There is CancellationToken in every web api action you develop.
+There is a CancellationToken in every web api action you develop.
 If user/operator closes its browser, or if you cancel request at client side programmatically, that cancellation token gets notified.
-Almost all bit framework's methods accept cancellation token, and they stop their work if cancellation token gets notified.
+Almost all bit framework's methods accept cancellation token, and they stop their work by simply passing that token.

 3- Bit Data Access components are optimized for N-Tier app development.
-To have a better understanding what does this mean see [here](https://docs.bit-framework.com/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.html).
+To have a better understanding about what does this mean see [here](https://docs.bit-framework.com/docs/design-backgrounds/optimized-entity-framework-for-n-tier-apps.html).

 ### Entity Framework

 Getting started: (Sample can be found [here](https://github.com/bit-foundation/bit-framework/tree/master/Samples/DataAccessSamples/))